glitchrakesh/LLM-Langchain-1/README.md

 # LLM Chatbots with OpenAI and Ollama
-This project demonstrates the creation of a chatbot using an OpenAI LLM and an open-source LLaMA LLM.
+This project demonstrate the creation of a chatbot using an OpenAI LLM and an open-source LLaMA LLM.
 The chatbot is integrated with LangChain and supports LangChain tracing for monitoring and debugging, utilizing the LangChain API key.

 # Configuration